-A Quick Introduction to the PTC Creo Piping and Cabling Extension
+A Quick Intro to the Creo Piping & Cabling Extension

 Unfortunately, that’s an expensive time to find out that you don’t have the clearances you need or that on the assembly floor, routing the full harness isn’t always possible.

-PTC Creo offers a better approach with the PTC Creo Piping and Cabling Extension (PCX).
+Creo offers a better approach for your routed systems with Creo Piping and Cabling Extension (PCX).

 - Capture and document schematic information.